UsabilityEngineering/ux-portfolio-jpawek/j01/README.md

 This works fine when you want to leave the climate control system on auto and let the car control the ambient temperature.
 It's an easily **learnable** and **effective** control, it does its job well with a straight forward control scheme that can quickly be understood.

 However, once you want to take the climate control out of auto and make specific manual adjustments it gets quite a bit more complicated.
 For example, one time after going on a long hike I wanted to max out the A/C and point the vents towards myself.
-In order to adjust the climate control system manually you first have to tap the fan icon on the homepage.
-You are then met with the climate control screen with all of its settings.
+In order to adjust the climate control system manually you first have to tap the fan icon on the homepage, something that isn't particularly immediately obvious.
+Then you are met with the climate control screen with all of its settings.
 Here is a diagram identical to the Model 3's climate control screen out of the Model X owner's manual:

 ![Model X Climate Control](assets/climate_control_guide.png)